 Breads and starches

 Pasta, rice, potatoes, cornmeal, cereals, bread crumbs and crackers generally have a medium to high glycemic index.
 They release glucose into the bloodstream quickly.
 This causes rapid spikes in blood sugar followed by quick drops back down again.
-These types of foods are often referred to as simple carbohydrates because their main ingredient is just pure sugar.
+These foods are often referred to as simple carbohydrates because their main ingredient is pure sugar.

 Fruits and vegetables